-We used Redbook69 to identify Wholesale Acquisition Costs for pain rescue agents.
+We used Redbook to identify Wholesale Acquisition Costs for pain rescue agents.
 Discounts and rebates were not assumed for generic drugs.
-For the intervention, we assumed the projected price of elagolix from Seeking Alpha, the financial market research firm, as the base case at a per pill price of \$9.70 and an annual price of \$7,000.
+For the intervention, we assumed the projected price of elagolix from Seeking Alpha, the financial market research firm, as the base case at a per pill price of \$9.70 or an annual price of \$7,000.
 Other drug cost inputs include Naproxen sodium (550 mg once daily) at \$2.58 per pill and Hydrocodone in Acetaminophen (10 mg hydrocodone/325 mg acetaminophen twice daily) at \$0.90 per pill.
-Threshold prices were also calculated at the three cost-effectiveness thresholds (\$50,000 per QALY gained, \$100,000 per QALY gained).
+Threshold prices were also calculated at the three cost-effectiveness thresholds (\$50,000 per QALY gained, \$100,000 per QALY gained, and \$150,000 per QALY gained).